-Both my boys have just been for their regular six monthly check up’s at the dentists and I was devastated to discover that MIni is showing some signs of decay on one of his milk teeth.
-This means that we have been moved to three monthly check ups and also that I need to be more vigilant with their brushing.
+Both my boys have just been for their regular six-monthly check up’s at the dentist’s and I was devastated to discover that MIni is showing some signs of decay on one of his milk teeth.
+This means that we have been moved to three monthly check-ups and also that I need to be more vigilant with their brushing.

-They also have twenty top tips for encouraging brushing:
+So here are my twenty top tips for encouraging brushing:

 - Get a 2 minute egg timer – you can get these at the dentist – so your kids know how long to brush for!

 - Let kids pick their own toothbrush – they will get really excited when it comes to brushing their teeth with the toothbrush they have picked!

 - Get your kids a (robust) mirror – they can make silly faces in it and watch themselves brushing